|

 -

-Three of the participants cannot be shown to be related through paper
+Five of the participants cannot be shown to be related through paper

 records, but the Y-DNA test shows that they probably are related, although